-The Asset Consumption Ratio (ACR) measures the extent to which depreciable assets have been consumed by comparing their written down value to an ACR of 93% against a benchmark of 50% or greater.
+The Asset Consumption Ratio (ACR) measures the extent to which depreciable assets have been consumed by comparing their written down value to significantly above the standard which has been set at their replacement cost.
+In 2020/21 the Shire achieved an ACR of 93% against a benchmark of 50% or greater.
 This ratio is an expression of how new the Shire asset stock is on average.
 Shire Officers have made significant progress improving the quality of data relating to infrastructure assets.
 The ratio of 93% reflects the status of the Shire's assets and the importance of prioritising renewal works over new.